 Believe In Tomorrow’s unique respite housing is the first and largest retreat housing program in the United States for critically ill children and their families.
 The goal of the program is to accelerate the healing process by offering a relaxing and carefree retreat from the stresses of a serious illness.
 Children from any hospital, nationwide, who are facing a life threatening illness are eligible for the program.

 If you have any questions, please contact our Programs Coordinator at 410-744-1032 or email@example.com.

 Patient Eligibility Requirements

 - Patient must be 17 years old or younger when they apply and will be eligible up to age 18.

 - Patient must be on active treatment and seen by a doctor at least once a month.
-Active treatment often includes chemotherapy, radiation, dialysis, transplant surgery, BMT, and open heart surgery.
 A child is eligible until one year after completing active treatment or one year post transplant.

 Families are expected to:

 - Provide their own transportation to and from the respite facility.